Česká Třebová: History

 The first written mention of Česká Třebová is from 1278.
-It was founded during the reign of King Ottokar II of Bohemia as a town with regular ground plan and rectangular square in its centre.
+It was founded during the reign of King Ottokar II as a town with regular ground plan and rectangular square in its centre.

 In 1304, King Wenceslaus II gave it to the Zbraslav Monastery and later, in the 14th century, the town belonged to the bishops of Litomyšl.
 In the 15th and 16th centuries, the town prospered.
 It was owned by various noble families, including the Pernštejn family and the Bohdanecký of Hodkov family, which supported textile crafts and had the Renaissance bell tower built.

 Due to the Thirty Years' War, plagues and fires, it became poor and insignificant.
 This state lasted until the middle of the 19th century.
 In 1845, the railway from Prague to Olomouc via Česká Třebová was built and in 1849, the railway from Brno to Česká Třebová was built.
 This greatly aided the town development, helped to create new jobs and attract new people.

 Demographics

+Economy

+The main employer based in the town is the company CZ LOKO, which is engaged in the production, repair and modernization of locomotives.
+It has more than 600 employees.
+The second largest company is Korado, a manufacturer of radiators.

 Transport

+The I/14 road, which connects Liberec with Hradec Králové and Pardubice regions, passes through the town.

-Česká Třebová railway station is a major railway junction linking Prague with two pan-European corridors.
+Česká Třebová railway station is located on the major railway lines Prague–Olomouc (further continuing to Ostrava and Poland, Slovakia, and Luhačovice) and Prague–Brno.

 Sport

-The town is home to a 4th league ice hockey club, HC Kohouti Česká Třebová, which plays at the "Na Skále" arena with a capacity of 1,200.
+The town is home to a 4th league ice hockey club, HC Kohouti Česká Třebová, which plays at the "Na Skále" arena with a capacity of 1,200 spectators.

 Sights

 The historic centre is located around the Staré Square.
 The landmark of the square is the town hall, probably built in 1547.
 In the middle of the square is the Marian column from 1706.
 The Church of Saint James the Great was built in the Neoclassical style in 1794–1801.
-There are several valuable late Baroque statues from 1712–1719 around the church.
-The deanery next to the church is from 1783–1786.
+There are several valuable late Baroque statues from 1712 to 1719 around the church.
+The deanery next to the church was built in 1783–1786.
 The church is connected to the square by two parallel streets, Klácelova and Hýblova.
-In Klácelova street is the Neoclassical house no. 11 built in 1804 that houses the town museum and the tourist information centre.
+In Klácelova street is the Neoclassical house No. 11 from 1804 that houses the town museum and the tourist information centre.

 The Chapel of Saint Catherine was built in the early 13th century and is older than the town.
 The originally Romanesque rotunda was mixed with other styles during several reconstructions.

 Kozlov is known for the cottage which Max Švabinský often visited and painted here.
 Today there is an exposition of the town museum.
 In Kozlov there is also the wooden Chapel of the Virgin mary from 1753.
 Above Kozlov on the Kozlovský hill with an altitude of 601 m is a 55 m-high observation tower.